-IMatch complements Adobe® Lightroom (LR) with powerful and flexible cross-application digital asset management features.
-This article explains how to configure IMatch and Lightroom to work optimally together.
+IMatch complements Adobe Lightroom® (Lr) with powerful and flexible cross-application digital asset management (DAM) features.
+This article explains how to configure IMatch and Lightroom to work optimally with each other.

-Changes made to files and metadata in Lightroom (e.g. you edit a rating, label or a description) are automatically recognized by IMatch and IMatch re-imports the files to keep your database up-to-date.
+Changes made to files and metadata in Lightroom (e.g. when you edit a rating, label, title, description or keywords) are automatically recognized by IMatch and it re-imports the files to keep your IMatch database up-to-date.
 IMatch also records such events in the file history so you can always track back and see who changed which files.

 Settings in IMatch

-If you want IMatch to automatically write-back modified metadata, enable this feature under Edit > Preferences > Background Processing.
-IMatch then updates modified files in the background immediately.
+If you want IMatch to automatically write-back modified metadata at the earliest opportunity, enable this feature under Edit > Preferences > Background Processing.
+IMatch then always writes back changes to files in the background.
+While data is written to files, some features in IMatch may be slower than normal.
 You can monitor the write-back progress via the Info & Activity Panel.

 Settings in Lightroom